 14. Are You Having Any Open Houses?

 Yes.
-Our next two open house for the 2017 summer camp season are Sunday, April 30 at
+Our next open house for the 2017 summer camp season is Sunday, May 21 at Zuma

 15. Where is the Camp Located?